Warning! Note: For existing students. This degree has undergone a major change. Please refer to the transition arrangements for detailed information.

 The Associate Degree is not accredited by Engineers Australia because of its pathway design.
 Unfortunately students of the Associate Degree are not eligible to join Engineers Australia as student members.
 Graduates of the program can individually apply for membership of Engineers Australia through a process which includes payment of a fee.
 Beyond the introductory subjects all of the subjects offered in the Associate Degree are part of UniSA’s four year Engineering degrees which are accredited by Engineers Australia.

-This Associate Degree degree offers core subjects in Engineering and electives in Civil Engineering and Mechanical Engineering.
-Civil Engineering includes the fundamentals of mechanics and structures, water engineering, geology, geoinformatics, road design and project planning.
-Mechanical Engineering includes the principles of mechanical design, properties of fluids, manufacturing processes, mathematical modelling and project planning and operations management.
+This Associate Degree offers core subjects in Engineering and electives in Civil Engineering and Mechanical Engineering.
+Civil Engineering includes the fundamentals of mechanics and structures, geology, road design and project planning.
+Mechanical Engineering includes the principles of mechanical design, properties of fluids, manufacturing processes and the dynamic analysis of mechanical systems.

 The Associate Degree in Engineering is a restricted degree and offers OUA students two entry points depending on their eligibility: